2019 kept me busy. Between my dayjob, my own projects, and helping friends and family with their projects, I was, as always, completely overbooked.

 Between all my social media accounts, I added 5,970 followers, more than double last year’s!
 Twitter was, of course, #1 for number of new followers, but percentage-wise, my facebook page, facebook profile, and Youtube channel were the main areas of growth.
 Plus, I added LinkedIn to this chart and removed GooglePlus.

 This year I maintained my streak of blogging at least once a week and kept up with the vlogging.
 (My Goodreads stats are books added to my library, the last 2 years are the books I’ve read.)
 (My FB page wouldn’t give my year stats and stopped letting me scroll in mid-2016, so, those stats are incomplete, but I can compare to the last 2 years.)

 As targeted last year, I maintained my average of posting on Instagram twice a week.
 And started posting at least weekly to Pinterest.

 - WordPress – I started this blog in April of 2015.

 - I took a bit of a dip in the blog category, although some of it is just plain not posting as much.
 I had a lot of Query Corners, Author Spotlights, and a blog hop last year.
 This year, I didn’t do as much.
 Actually slightly below 2017’s numbers, in views and likes.

 - Twitter – MorganHzlwood – I joined in March of 2016.

 - I could be more engaged.
-I should try at least once a week to go through and read a couple of my lists back a few days.
-Mostly, I just post and respond to my notifications.
-It’s a good way to avoid the drama that it can be prone to.
+But, I think I’m comfortable with my level of engagement.
+I’ll ramp it up if needed.
+I’m still just posting and responding to my notifications.
+It’s a good way to avoid the drama that twitter can be prone to.

 - Tumblr – MorganHazelwood – I joined in June of 2016